 If the request is greater than $10,000, the department must prepare a Travel Advance Request (TAR) form to obtain the additional approval of a vice president, dean, vice provost or associate/assistant vice president/dean.
 The approved TAR must be scanned and attached to the PeopleSoft Cash Advance request.

 The Cash Advance request routes electronically in PeopleSoft for the following:

 - Traveler/Employee Certification – the employee receiving the advance is required to log into PeopleSoft to certify and agree to the terms of the promissory note

 To issue a travel advance for student traveler M&IE, departments process a single payment voucher in PeopleSoft for each travel event and attach the signed and approved TAR.
 The student advance responsible party must also sign the TAR.
 Use the following expense account codes for student traveler M&IE up to the GSA rates:

 - 62307 Partial Travel Student Non-Employee Foreign

 For detailed instructions on processing travel advances, see the Cash Advance Process for Travel and Participant Advances training course.

-Disbursements and Travel Services (DTS) notifies the travel advance recipient by phone or email when the travel advance is available for pickup (if check), or when it has been processed (typically four business days before the travel start date).
+DTS notifies the travel advance recipient by phone or email when the travel advance is available for pickup (if check), or when it has been processed (typically four business days before the travel start date).

-An employee who requests a travel advance will be paid via direct deposit according to the employee's PeopleSoft HCM (Human Resources/Payroll) system profile.
+Travel advances issued to employees are paid via direct deposit according to the employee's PeopleSoft HCM (Human Resources/Payroll) system profile.

 Travel advances issued on behalf of students and paid via direct deposit are made payable to the student advance responsible party and not the traveling student(s).
 The student advance responsible party is responsible for providing travel advance funds to the student(s) when needed.